 Ben counted at least twenty in the crowd and looked sidelong at Randy.
 Randy had a look of concern too, the creases around his eyes softened by his wide-eyed expression.
 Ben had never seen Randy worried.
 It made his gray hairs stand out all the more.
 Something was wrong with all these people.
 Not one among them seemed to have any sense.

 The dead man stirred, his eyes still open.
 Even Mitch took a step back as the man he had just shot sat up stiffly and rolled over onto his hands and knees, rising again to his feet.

-"Get out!"
-Ben told everyone.
-"Mitch, come on," he said, tugging at Mitch's arm.
-Mitch spent the last bullet in his six shooter and fell back, his eyes wide in terror as he saw several of the people he'd already shot stumbling back onto their hands and knees, trying to join in the advancing mob.
+“Everyone, get out!”
+Ben yelled.
+“Come on,” he added, tugging at Mitch’s arm.
+Mitch spent the last bullet in his six shooter and fell back, his eyes wide in terror as he saw several of the people he’d already shot stumbling back onto their hands and knees, trying to join in the advancing mob.

 Ben and his gang spilled out onto the street, looking both ways for a place to hole up and defend.

 “Get on the rooftops!” the woman yelled down at them.
 “You can’t stop ’em.
 What are you waiting for?
 Come on!
 Get up!”

 “There,” Randy said, pointing out an awning post next to a hitching post.
 Randy put down his lantern and started to climb.

 Mitch spilled his empty cartridges to the ground and was reloading as Ben rushed to help Randy up.
 Ben shoved Randy up by his boot, lifting Randy’s belly over the roof’s edge enough so he could swing his other leg up and over.